Gardens, (Green) Squares, and Parks in Paris

 Square du Vert-Galant

 Jutting out at the end of Île de la Cité is one of the cutest Paris squares known as Square du Vert-Galant.
-It is an ecological green space almost at the Seine river level.
-It offers an impressive variety of flora and fauna perfect for nature lovers in the center of Paris.
+It is an ecological green space, almost at the level of the Seine River.
+It offers an impressive variety of flora and fauna, perfect for nature lovers in the center of Paris.

 Today, it has become a hotspot for amorous walks and picnics along the river where you can catch a glimpse of a beautiful sunset with magnificent views of the Louvre, the Pont des Arts, and the Hôtel de la Monnaie.
 A very popular spot for Parisians!